Patrikur/docs/content/index.md

 Basil includes a series of utility classes for flexbox layout.
 These classes are named in a predictable manner:

 Start with .flex-row or .flex-col for row or column direction.
-Append -center, -around, or -between for justify-content.
+Append -justifyCenter, -justifyAround, -justifyEvenly or -justifyBetween for justify-content.
-Append -center again for align-items.
+Append -alignCenter, -alignLeft, alignRight for align-items.

 ## Columns